-You—as a personal trainer—can be sued if you recommend dietary supplements to your clients.
+You—as a personal trainer—can be sued if you recommend dietary supplements to your clients and anything bad happens.
 This is a fact most people never consider when they decide to become involved with supplements.
-This can happen whether you are a trainer working at a gym or if you are a self employed personal trainer.
+This can happen whether you are a trainer working at a gym or if you are a self-employed personal trainer.

-There is no liability waiver and no personal trainer insurance that will protect you if you are sued because of supplements you recommend.
-In fact, personal trainer liability insurance policies sometimes even say up front that if you are sued because of dietary supplement recommendations, they will not help you.
+There is no liability waiver and no personal trainer insurance that will protect you.
+In fact, personal trainer liability insurance policies may even say up front that if you are sued because of dietary supplement recommendations, they will not help you.

 Personal Trainer Supplement Tips